jrfaller/diggit/README.md

 # Diggit

-A ruby tool to analyse Git repositories
+A neat ruby tool to analyse Git repositories

 # Installation